SammRosenthal/my-.vimrc/README.md

 # my-.vimrc

-need to install vundle on your machine command below
+need to install vim-plug for plugin in management - https://github.com/junegunn/vim-plug

--- git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-.vimrc file goes in ~/ directory

-after gettting vundle go to terminal and type

 "vim ~/.vimrc" and paste the contents of this repo in it

-Install the plugins by running in teh .vimrc file :PluginInstall
+Install the plugins by running in teh .vimrc file :PlugInstall

-Vim 8 on Unix
-- mkdir -p ~/.vim/pack/git-plugins/start
-- git clone --depth 1 https://github.com/dense-analysis/ale.git ~/.vim/pack/git-plugins/start/ale

 to get auto complete working you need to install your language plugin below:
   :CocInstall coc-java